turingschool/backend-curriculum-site/module4/projects/quantified-self/quantified-self.md

 - Import [this CSV](./quantified-self-tracker-stories.csv) to your project to get all the cards in there.
 Import is found under settings.
 - If you'd like to attempt the extensions, import [this other CSV](./quantified-self-extension-stories.csv).
 - When you start to work on the front end, you'll want to follow the instructions on the [Quantified Self Starter Kit](https://github.com/turingschool-examples/quantified-self-starter-kit) to get your codebase going.
+- To help you track your progress, we've created a [Quantified Self Milestones](./quantified_self_milestones) document.

 ### Expectations

 - Use whatever you've used in the past for schema, documentation and user stories.
 Or something new you've been wanting to try out.
 These things are graded on completion.
 Probably want to agree on format in your DTR.
 - Allowed libraries are jQuery, lodash/underscore, and moment.
-- Logic like sorting, filtering, local storage and validation should be done without using another library
+- Logic like sorting, filtering, local storage and validation should be done without using another library.
+These are great opportunities to abstract logic for unit tests.
 - `<table>`s are ok for the actual tables.
 Try not to use them for the layout.
 - All elements from the mockup should be represented in your app, even if the styling or layout is different.
 Unless it is mentioned specifically in the user stories, colors and other styling are up to you.
 I'll be just fine if it looks exactly like the mockup though.
 - Details, Details, Details!!!
 If it's in the user stories, we're looking for it in your app.
 And ask before you add any additional functionality.
 Additional functionality in the evaluation is usually just grounds for a stern look, but if you "improve" functionality and don't ask about it, it's considered incorrect.
 - SOLID is mentioned in the rubric.
 You've been applying SOLID in Ruby, without really knowing it, and they apply to all programming languages.
 You can learn more about it [here](https://scotch.io/bar-talk/s-o-l-i-d-the-first-five-principles-of-object-oriented-design).
+- This is a 2 week project without any scheduled instructor check ins.
+We expect that you'll be tagging instructors in PRs on github wherever you'd like feedback.
+We also expect that if you feel like your team is falling behind, that you'll reach out for extra support.

 ### Tips for success